 This can be quite subjective, and it really depends on how thorough you want to be.

-I’m not overly thorough, I don’t go around on my knees with a magnifying glass, but over the years I generally know which areas to check in particular, beyond the general condition of the interior and exterior of the property…
+I’m not overly thorough – at least, I’m not as thorough as I am with the final end of tenancy inspection – so I don’t collapse on my knees with a magnifying glass, but over the years I generally know which areas to check in particular, beyond the general condition of the interior and exterior of the property…

 Mould and dampness in a BTL is one of the main areas I focus on during my inspections, because they’re often overlooked.